 Gluten allergies and intolerances are more common than people think, but they’re not always the root cause of digestive problems.

-If you’re experiencing gluten allergy symptoms, it’s best to see a medical professional for proper testing who can give you answers and help you feel better faster.
+If you’re experiencing symptoms of gluten allergy, it’s best to see a medical professional for proper testing who can give you answers and help you feel better faster.